drydenwilliams/full-time-to-self-employed/README.md

 > A payroll is a company's list of its employees, but the term is commonly used to refer to: the total amount of money that a company pays to its employees a company's records of its employees' salaries

+#### How to Prepare current month payroll report in [FreeAgent](https://support.freeagent.com/hc/en-gb/articles/115001219450-Setting-up-and-running-payroll)

+1. Navigate to "my money" > "Payroll"
+2. Click "Prepare Month x Payroll"
+3. Review the payroll preview
+4. Check the date of payment first, it should be last friday or last day of the month (you can choose)
+5. Click "Run & Report Month x Payroll"
+6. Sign in to Government Gateway using your business ID

 ### [PAYE](https://www.freeagent.com/glossary/PAYE/)

 > PAYE is short for Pay As You Earn.
 It's not a tax in its own right, it's a system that HMRC use to collect income tax.